niravmsoni/aspnet-core-refactoring-dependency-injection/README.md

 				- Classes using Service Locator are harder to test/mock
 			- Hides Dependencies
 				- Dependencies are not visible (Either through constructor).They are implicit.
 Need to go through code to understand its dependencies

+		- Golden rule
+			- We should reference the container as less as possible